Mean-field limits of Riesz-type singular flows

 Next, we split the second sum over $1\leq i\neq j\leq N$ into a sum over ``close pairs" for which $|x_i-x_j|< \ep$ and a sum over ``far pairs" for which $|x_i-x_j|\ge \ep$, where $\ep>2\eta$ is a parameter, to be chosen later.
-For the sum over close pairs, we again use assumption \eqref{ass7b} with the bound \eqref{borneK} to obtain
+For the close sum, we again use \eqref{ass7b} with the bound \eqref{borneK} to obtain